Maison de Jeanne

+The timber frame and cob structure was dated based on dendochronology to the spring of 1478 the earliest by Christophe Perrault.
+It was vacant since the 1970s and it was purchased by the municipality of Sévérac in 1995.
+The building was renovated in 2019.

+Jeanne's House became famous on the internet, described with enthusiasm but without foundation as the oldest house of Aveyron or even France.

 History

-The building was dated after 1478 and is presumed to be the oldest half-timbered house in the department of Aveyron.
+The building was constructed in the 1400s and is assumed to be one of the oldest house in the department of the Aveyron.
+In 2018, the house was dated through a dendrochronology analysis by Christophe Perrault who directs the Center for Studies in Dendrochronology; experts took samples of corings within the timbers which were used to build the structure.
+Through the process the home was dated to the spring of 1478.
 The name of the home comes from the last occupant of the home: an artist named Jeanne.
+The building has been unoccupied since the 1970s.

-The reason for the unusual design of the building has been attributed to the local tax laws at the time of construction.
-In Aveyron the taxes of a home were calculated by the amount of land that the ground-level floor occupied.
-It is thought that the original owner wanted to pay less tax, and built the upper floors wider and larger than the ground floor.
+Le Figaro attributes the unusual design of the building to the local tax laws at the time of construction, suggesting that they were based on the floorplan of the building and that the original owner built the upper floors wider and larger than the ground floor.
+The structure may also be a result of jettying, a common practice in French architecture in the 13th to the 16th centuries, which prevents the floor from bowing and makes a building more structurally sound.

 The house was purchased by the municipality of Sévérac in 1995 and restoration and repair work was planned.

-In 2017, someone shared a photo of the medieval home on the image-sharing site Imgur and it attracted the attention of more than 1.5 million people in two days.
+Jeanne's House became famous following the publication of the photograph of a tourist from the United States on May 6, 2017, on the image hosting site Imgur.
+It attracted the attention of more than 1.5 million people in two days.
+The house was then described on social networks with enthusiasm but without foundation as built between the 12th century and the 13th century, and was alternatively presented as the oldest house of the department of the Aveyron or of France or even of the world.

 Design

 The home was constructed with a timber frame and from walls made of cob.
 The home was designed with larger upper floors overhanging a smaller footprint.
-The building has two storeys and a vaulted cellar containing feed troughs, which indicate that the original owners lived with their animals on the lower floor.
-Originally the exterior of the home was clad in stone.
+The building has a ground floor, two upper storeys and a vaulted cellar containing feed troughs, which indicate that the original owners lived with their animals on the lower floor.
+The exterior of the home is clad in stone.

 In 2019, repairs and renovations on the building began.
 The renovations were supervised by architect Philippe Blondin.
-The roof was originally slate tiles, and each roof tile was removed and measured by Serge Causse, with replacements being cut and sized.
+The roof was originally slate tiles, and each roof tile was removed and measured by Serge Causse, and replacements were cut and sized.
 The exterior masonry work was completed by the Muzzarelli company.
-The Drulhet company handled the carpentry, and the electricity and plumbing work was completed by the Molinié company.
+The Drulhet company handled the carpentry, and the electricity; plumbing work was completed by the Molinié company.
 Authentic lime plaster was used in the interior of the house.